batect/batect/docs/content/config/Containers.md

 ## `image`
 Image name (in standard Docker image reference format) to use for this container. **One of `image` or `build_directory` is required.**

+The image can be overridden when running a task with [`--override-image`](../CLIReference.md#override-the-image-used-by-a-container-override-image).

 !!! tip
     It is highly recommended that you specify a specific image version, and not use `latest`, to ensure that the same image is used everywhere.
 For example, use `alpine:3.7`, not `alpine` or `alpine:latest`.